 The first marked grave in the Modoc Cemetery is inscribed as Rosie Jack, died April 1874.
 Rosie was the daughter of Captain Jack and his wife Lizzie.
 Many of the leading participants of the Modoc War are buried in the cemetery in unmarked graves.
 As time has passed, the church and cemetery are the only reminders of the 153 Modoc prisoners of war.

 Bill G. Follis great grandson of James Long, became chairman in 1973.
-When the Nation was granted Federal Recognition in 1978, Chief Follis became the first federally recognized chief of the Modoc in Oklahoma since the death of Bogus Charley in 1880.
+When the tribe was granted Federal Recognition in 1978, Chief Follis became the first federally recognized chief of the Modoc in Oklahoma since the death of Bogus Charley in 1880.

-Chief Follis, an avid horseman, rancher, and entrepreneur, continues to lead the Modoc Nation of Oklahoma.
-He was responsible for obtaining Federal re-Recognition for the Nation, receiving less than $8,000 from the Federal government to operate the Nation and its programs during the first years of re-recognition, and he has been essential in re-establishing a tribal land base.
+Chief Follis, an avid horseman, rancher, and entrepreneur, continues to lead the Modoc Tribe of Oklahoma.
+He was responsible for obtaining Federal re-Recognition for the tribe, receiving less than $8,000 from the Federal government to operate the Tribe and its programs during the first years of re-recognition, and he has been essential in re-establishing a tribal land base.
 The Modoc Tribal Complex, located at 22 North Eight Tribes Trail, Miami, Oklahoma was completed in the early part of 2017.
 The complex houses tribal headquarters, tribal archives and library.
 The library is the only one in the area dedicated solely to native American history and genealogy.
 Chief Follis has also initiated numerous economic programs such as Red Cedar Recycling, opened to the community in 1996.
-In 1998, The Modoc Nation established The Stables Casino.
-Also, under Chief Follis’ leadership, the Nation has reintroduced bison to the Modoc prairie with a thriving and ever-growing herd.
+In 1998, The Modoc Tribe established The Stables Casino.
+Also, under Chief Follis’ leadership, the Tribe has reintroduced bison to the Modoc prairie with a thriving and ever-growing herd.
 Today, the tribal office administers numerous federal and state programs that benefit tribal members, as well as other Native Americans in the area.